 We are committed to promoting safe practice within the context of respect and dignity; the core values that underpin all our work.
 Our aim is for all pupils to build secure and trusting relationships with staff and their peers.
 This will enable them to learn the skills they need to regulate their emotions as independently as possible.
-Our pupils will then be able to thrive and reach their potential across all developmental aspects.
+Our pupils will then be able to thrive and reach their potential across all aspect of their development.

-All staff are responsible for helping pupils to regulate their emotions, anxiety and any resulting challenging behaviour.
-We will continually reflect, plan and take action to reduce pupils' anxieties.
-If pupils are in crisis or display challenging behaviours all staff will manage this calmly, effectively and keep everyone safe.
+All staff are responsible for helping pupils to regulate their emotions, reducing stress and managing any resulting challenging behaviour.
+We will continually reflect, plan and take action to reduce pupils' stress.
+If pupils are in crisis or display behaviours that challenge us, all staff will manage this calmly, effectively and keep everyone safe.